Home » Barcelona » Museu Nacional d’Art de Catalunya - tickets, prices, Barcelona Museum Pass

 Address: Palau Nacional, Parc de Montjuïc, s/n, 08038 Barcelona, Spain.
 Get Directions!

-You can reach the National Museum of Catalan Visual Art Barcelona via both public and private transport.
+You can reach the attraction via public and private transport.

 By Bus

-You can board bus number 55 to reach the nearest bus stop Museu Nacional – Museu Etnològic, which is a 2-minute walk from the museum.
+You can board bus number 55 to reach the nearest bus stop Museu Nacional – Museu Etnològic, a 2-minute walk from the museum.

-You can also reach the Segons Jocs Mediterranis – Lleida Bus Stop by boarding bus number E80, which is just 5 minutes away from the Museu Nacional d’Art de Catalunya.
+You can also reach the Segons Jocs Mediterranis – Lleida Bus Stop by boarding bus number E80, just 5 minutes away from the museum.

 By Train/Parallel Metro